Intercollegiate Center for Classical Studies in Rome

 Outside is a small and pleasant garden.
 The neighborhood is residential with apartment buildings, small shops, cafes, and services.

-Students will be assigned rooms at the Center (mostly doubles).
-The Center can accommodate 36 students.
+Students will be assigned single and double rooms at the Center.
+The Center can accommodate up to 36 students.

 Because the Center is small, and all students are together for meals and at least the Ancient City course, the living situation can be very intense and generally requires adjustment on everyone's part.
 Students are urged to have a positive outlook and to spend available time outside of the Center.